ArtHitParade

 A few weeks later, Picasso started his own Femmes d'Alger starring Jacqueline as one of the characters.
 Matisse had died in the mean time.
 Afterward Pablo had no restraint displaying Jacqueline as his own odalisque in a tribute to Matisse.

-1954 Diego by Alberto Giacometti
+1954 portrait of Diego painted by Alberto Giacometti

 2013 SOLD for $ 32.6M by Christie's